 Fruits that grow fast in India

-Tropical and subtropical regions with high humidity and mild temperatures are ideal for jaam trees.
+Tropical and subtropical regions with high humidity and mild temperatures are ideal for Guva trees.
 Propagation by cuttings or grafting is preferable to seeding.
 Some well-known types of guava include the Chittidar, Hafshi, Allahabad Safeda, Harijha, and Allahabadi Gurkha.
 Its maximum height is roughly 10-12 feet, and its spread is around 15 feet.
 Papaya is cultivated from a small, multi-trunked tree.
 In about 9–11 months, a papaya tree will start producing a bounty of delicious fruit.

-In India, the sitafal tree is quickly spreading its fruiting canopy.
+In India, the Sitafal tree is quickly spreading its fruiting canopy.
 Its fruits are velvety to the touch, with tasty flesh and small black seeds.
 The greenish-yellow fruits are typically between 5 and 12 cm in diameter.
 The mulberry bush is up next.
 Being so sturdy required little upkeep.
 It takes a fruit tree ten years to develop from seed.
 Therefore, the grafting method is suggested for this tree to mature quickly and produce early fruits.

 Another hardy and resilient fruit tree is the ber.
 The fruit is sometimes known as an Indian plum.
 You can plant this tree in a hot or cold climate, and it will thrive.
 It requires little in the way of maintenance.
 Fruiting peach trees thrive in the milder temperatures in places like Jammu and Kashmir, Uttarakhand, Meghalaya, etc. However, some historical varieties of peach trees can begin bearing fruit as soon as a year after planting.